 Eurovision Song Contest 2010 Final

-Thirty-nine countries took part in the contest, with Georgia returning after a one year hiatus, and Andorra, the Czech Republic, Hungary, and Montenegro withdrawing.
+Thirty-nine countries took part in the 2010 contest, which was produced under the slogan Share the Moment.
+Georgia returned after a one year absence whilst Andorra, the Czech Republic, Hungary, and Montenegro all withdrew.
 Lithuania originally announced its withdrawal from the competition, but was later among the 39 participants confirmed by the EBU.
-A global financial crisis affected how the event was run when several countries elected not to compete due to budget cuts.
+The global financial crisis was affecting many participating broadcasters at the time and many withdrawals were due to budgetary constrains.

 About the winner

 While she had been the main favourite to win for months, still, the victory of Lena for Germany with her song Satellite still came as a total surprise for many.
-Her simplistic performance gathered votes across Europe and became one of the biggest hits ever in the history of the contest.
+Her simplistic performance gathered votes across Europe and became one of the biggest hits in Europe.

-She went on to defend her title the year after and managed to gather a top 10 position with her entry Taken By A Stranger.
+She went on to defend her title the year after and managed to earn another a top 10 position with her entry Taken By A Stranger.

 - Spain’s entry had to be performed again as the original performance was interrupted by a stage invasion.

 - The Norwegian broadcaster had decided they wanted to take the contest back to the basics and after the contest in 2009, where LEDs were widely used, they used none.
 The 2010 was produced on a considerably lower budget than the year before.

 - Some delegations, including the UK and Ireland travelled to Oslo by boat after the eruptions of the Icelandic volcano, Eyjafjallajökull, which caused widespread disruption to air travel across Europe.